Collins-kariuk/Collins-kariuk/README.md

 </div>

 ---
-- 🔭 I am presently developing an interactive web application that allows you to inquire about the weather in any location across the globe.
+- 🔭 I am presently developing an interactive mobile application that can aid in tracking your sleep.
 - 🌱 I’m currently re-learning HTML, CSS, and JavaScript and learning React.
 - 👯 I’m looking to collaborate on anything related to designing interactive web applications.
 - 🤔 I'm seeking assistance with web development as I embark on a serious endeavor to become a full-stack web developer, starting with frontend development.
 Any tips or advice would be highly appreciated.